Key Takeaways

 • Dementia often changes sleep patterns, impacting both individuals with dementia and their caregivers.

-• Establishing sleep routines and implementing behavioral strategies may help manage sleep issues related to dementia.
+• Behavioral strategies and a sleep routine may help manage sleep issues related to dementia.

 Dementia is an irreversible loss of brain function that affects memory, language, problem-solving, and other cognitive processes.
 There are different types of dementia, all of which tend to affect older adults.
 Dementia is marked by brain cells not functioning as they should and dying off more quickly than they do in people without dementia.
 There isn’t a known cure for dementia, but available treatments can slow its progression.